ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 Downloads the files for the order from Google Drive
 #### BannerSheet.py
 Generates a custom banner sheet for running these jobs.
 Outputted in front of each job before all the files get outputted.
-#### spi.py
+#### instructions.py
-Reads the Special Instructions, and determines information based on that.
+Determines the Job Specs, and Reads the Special Instructions, and determines information based on that.

 ## PJL_Commands
 This folder contains the resources for the Printer Job Language (PJL) Commands needed to output the postscript files on the printer.